 Spring is a funny time in Montreal.
 Sometimes it arrives in March.
 Sometimes it doesn't.
-And even if it does show some skin by the third month of the year, the season also bares its subzero teeth, teasing locals into submission with sudden snowfalls and mercury drops well into April.
+And even if it does let locals show some skin by the third month of the year, the season also bares its subzero teeth, teasing onlookers into submission with sudden snowfalls and the mercury drops well into April.

 To counter the climatological powers that be, Montreal proposes a plethora of spring events that follow the season's slow, gradual onset, reminding locals while illuminating visitors to the very real fact that apart from some overt social media grumbling, it's gonna take a lot more than a temperature dip to get a Montrealer down.

 Before spring even begins to take hold, some of us like to live in denial and pretend we live in a tropical paradise.
 Thousands of butterflies unleashed in the Montreal Botanical Garden's climate-controlled greenhouses in late winter generally helps with that.

 A lot of places in North America celebrate St. Patrick's Day.
 But Montreal really loves St. Patrick's Day.

 It may have something to do with basic statistics.
 About one Quebecer in 20 claims Irish ethnicity and over 40 percent of Quebecers allegedly have Irish ancestry somewhere down the bloodline, depending on the historian you consult.

 So they celebrate.
 But not just for a day.
 Think week.
 St. Patrick's Week.

 The Braderie de Mode Québécoise otherwise known as the Big Fashion Sale by Quebec Designers is just that: a big fashion sale featuring Quebec designers.
 The prices can be rather spectacular and discounts can be as steep as 80% off retail.